chargehound/chargehound-slate/source/includes/_disputes.md

 dispute, err := ch.Disputes.Submit(&params)
 ```

 In order to work with Stripe Managed or Connected account integrations that [charge directly](https://stripe.com/docs/connect/payments-fees#charging-directly), you will need to attach the Stripe account id to the dispute using the `account_id` parameter.
-When you recieve a webhook to your Connect webhook endpoint, get the `user_id` from the event.
+When you receive a webhook to your Connect webhook endpoint, get the `user_id` from the event.
 The `user_id` is the Stripe account id that you will need to set.